 - Negative Task Roles in a GD

-Students can go over the pointers given below to familarise themseleves with the tips and tricks in order to leave a great mark in a group discussion:
+Students can go over the pointers given below to familiarise themselves with the tips and tricks to leave a great mark in a group discussion:

-You should keep pace with the modern events, global occurrences, problems concerning India and the planet, and so on, so that you can express your thoughts and opinions when inquired.
+You should keep pace with modern events, global occurrences, problems concerning India and the planet, etc. so that you can express your thoughts and opinions when inquired.

 To react appropriately in a group conversation, you must have perseverance and impactful listening abilities.
 Remember that the discussion panel is comprised of individuals from the college administration who are only there to select the best.
 As a result, even minor errors can cost you a lot of money.

-- The best way to approach for every scenario is to confront it.
-As a candidate, you will no longer take a single entrance tests and depend on it for enrollment.
+The best way to approach every scenario is to confront it.
+As a candidate, you will no longer take a single entrance test and depend on it for enrollment.
 Every student takes at least 4 to 5 tests, such as the CAT, MAT, XAT, SNAP, CMAT, and NMAT by GMAC, among others.

-- If you are self - assured about your entrance exam performance, you must receive more than 2 to 3 discussion invitations from universities.
-I will advise students to consult Manorama Yearbooks and read them in order to cover general understanding and current events subjects.
+If you are self-assured about your entrance exam performance, you must receive more than 2 to 3 discussion invitations from universities.
+I will advise students to consult Manorama Yearbooks and read them to cover general understanding and current events subjects.

-- You should read the editorials in The Hindu and The Indian Express, which provide a detailed look at the problems that Indian culture and politics encounter on a regular basis.
+You should read the editorials in The Hindu and The Indian Express, which provide a detailed look at the problems that Indian culture and politics encounter regularly.

 How to Start a GD

-By beginning a Group Discussion, you not only get an opportunity to speak but also get to grab everybody’s attention.
-Beginning a GD gives you an edge over other candidates as you get maximum uninterrupted time to share your views and p skills to the examiner as other participants are still busy in understanding the topic.
+By learning how to start a group discussion, you not only get an opportunity to speak but also get to grab everybody’s attention.
+Beginning a GD gives you an edge over other candidates as you get maximum uninterrupted time to share your views and skills with the examiner as other participants are still busy understanding the topic.
 Also, while initiating a Group Discussion, you should not state the wrong facts or stammer.
+Take a look at some of the tips on how to start a group discussion mentioned below:

-- Questions and quotes – You can also start the GD with a shocking statement, question, quotation, definition or facts.
-All these things can be used to present your take on the subject in order to lead the GD further.
+Grab Attention: You can also start the GD with a shocking statement, question, quotation, definition, or facts.
+All these things can be used to present your take on the subject to lead the GD further.

-- Time-efficient – If you are indeed planning on starting the GD, make sure that you do not overelaborate your points.
+Keep it Short: If you are indeed planning on starting the GD, make sure that you do not over-elaborate on your points.
 Present your views in the most precise way possible as the evaluators are not looking for a story.

 It is very important to understand that leading the GD is the best way to start as it gives you the undivided attention of the participants as well as the GD regulator.
 Starting a GD also gives you uninterrupted time to put up your points while other participants are thinking.
 However, if you are starting the GD, your points have to be very relevant.